 FULLER: Sure.
-Hydroponic Unity is a play on Hypostatic Unity, the notion that Christ, as a man placed upon this Earth, was a combination of both divine and human natures.
-He was a combination of faith and flesh.
-With Hydroponic Unity I am seeking to do much of the same – combining the religious and physical natures of marijuana together.
-As wine is used in the Catholic church, marijuana has been used in various indigenous tribes as a means of achieving higher truth.
+Hydroponic Unity is a play on Hypostatic Unity, the notion that Christ — a man and extension of God placed upon this Earth — was a combination of both divine and human natures.
+He was a combination of both faith and flesh.
+I am seeking to do much of the same with Hydroponic Unity – combining the religious and physical natures of marijuana together.
+Marijuana has been used in various indigenous tribes similar to how wine is used and consumed in the Catholic church.
 I believe that the Catholic church should begin accepting it the same as they do wine – as a tool to enlighten members of the church and to better understand the message and meaning of Christ’s actions, life, and morals.

 I see.
 That’s a clever name for an insightful and thought provoking notion.

 FULLER: Thank you.